Q5: The ground state energy of hydrogen atom is –13.6 eV. What are the kinetic and potential energies of the electron in this state?

 |CBSE Notes for Class 12 Physics Chapter 12|

 Chapter 12 is an important chapter as it contains crucial topics of Atomic Physics.
 All the topics in the chapter are covered in the NCERT Solutions that we are offering here.
-Download the free PDF, if necessary and take a printout to keep handy during the preparation of exams.
+Download the free PDF, if necessary and take a printout to keep handy during the preparation of the term – II exam.

 BYJU’S offers students world-class study materials, atoms Class 12 Physics notes, previous year question papers and sample papers for the benefit of the students.
 Students can also go through NCERT Solutions for other classes, download BYJU’S App to avail all the study materials and feedback about their exam preparation.